-- 23.1 The most significant construction effect is the filling of the former 15.2ha quarry land.
-This fill operation is managed under the 2009 consent for the controlled filling of the quarry. - 23.2 Fletcher Residential proposes to advance consents for the Parcel B land (Southern Crown block) following the same methodologies and framework as that applying to Parcel A. - 23.3 Fletcher Residential will fill the floor of the valley to between RL 60 and 63m.
-This is well within the maximum fill level of RL 77m. - 23.4 This in turn will have positive effects, because it will significantly reduce the volume of fill, and hence the time required to fill the quarry and associated truck and noise issues. - 23.5 It has a very significant beneficial effect in that it provides an interesting terrain which enables the cascading apartment typology and hence an achievement of urban intensification policies of the Auckland Plan within this area. - 23.6 If the private plan change is approved, it will lead to significant development of this area. - 23.7 All development will comply with the normal construction methods in terms of noise, dust, traffic management, etc. - 23.8 All construction will be subject to subsequent resource consents which will fully address construction effects.
+- 23.1 The most significant construction effect is the filling of the former quarry land.
+The fill operation is managed under the 2009 consent. - 23.2 Fletcher Residential will fill the floor of the valley to between RL 60 and 63.
+This is well within the maximum fill level of RL 77 set out in the filling consent. - 23.3 This in turn will have positive effects, because it will significantly reduce the volume of fill, and hence the time required to fill the quarry and associated truck and noise issues. - 23.4 It has a very significant beneficial effect in that it provides an interesting terrain which enables the cascading apartment methodology and hence an achievement of urban intensification policies of the Auckland Plan within this area.

+- 23.5 If the private plan change is approved, it will lead to extensive development in this area. - 23.6 All development will comply with the normal construction methods in terms of noise, dust, traffic management, etc. - 23.7 All construction will be subject to subsequent resource consents which will fully address construction effects.